opallios/elsa/README.md

 You may also use the pre-built ODE images (medium and large systems) on AWS for quick installation or evaluation.
 You can search for "opallios" in the Community AMIs for these images.

-* Ubuntu 12.04 Med - ODE-ubuntu-1204-med-Opallios
-* Ubuntu 14.04 Large - ODE-ubuntu-1404-large-Opallios
+* Ubuntu 14.04 Med - ODE-0.3-ubuntu-14.04-med-Opallios
-* RedHat 6.6 Med - ODE-rhel-66-med-Opallios
+* RedHat 6.6 Med - ODE-0.3-rhel-6.6-med-Opallios

 ### Getting Help

 You may continue to report any ODE or ELSA related issues at [ELSA's community forum](https://groups.google.com/forum/#!forum/enterprise-log-search-and-archive).
 The ODE team is an active participant in ELSA's community and would promptly respond to any ODE related issues there.
+You may also write to support@opallios.com for any more details or questions.
+You can find additional documentation on ODE at [opalliosode.org](http://www.opalliosode.org).

 elsa
 ====